Longtime municipal officials stepping down

 Thornton council member serving since 2017

-Jessica Sandgren served as Ward 2 council member from 2017-2025, including four years as mayor pro tem.
+Jessica Sandgren served as Ward 2 councilmember from 2017-2025, including four years as mayor pro tem.
 During her tenure, she represented the city on numerous regional and state boards and was a strong advocate for transportation, home rule government, parks and recreation, and senior transit.
-She represented the city on the Colorado Municipal League Executive Board for eight years, becoming the District 3 chair in 2020 and CML president in 2023.
-On CML, she was a strong supporter of home rule and spoke out against land use overreach, and as president she introduced the civility toolkit and pledge, which was published in the CML magazine in 2024.
+She represented the city on the CML Executive Board for eight years, becoming the District 3 chair in 2020 and CML president in 2023.
+On CML, she was a strong supporter of home rule and spoke out against land use overreach and as president she introduced the civility toolkit and pledge, which was published in the CML magazine in 2024.
 She championed public safety initiatives that increased police staffing and improved facilities for first responders, supported affordable housing developments such as Crossing Point, and promoted expansion of RTD and Flex Ride services.
 Sandgren also played a key role in guiding the city through the COVID-19 pandemic by supporting vital business and community relief programs, and she contributed to long-term planning through the adoption of the 2020 Comprehensive Plan.

 Deven ShaffDeven Shaff